Arlington Park: History

-In 2007 to promote safer racing, Arlington International Racecourse invested $11 million to install a synthetic racing surface called Polytrack which is still used today.
+In 2007 to promote safer racing, Arlington Park invested $11 million to install a synthetic racing surface called Polytrack, which remained in use until the track's closure.
 Do the Wave won the first race on the Polytrack on May 4.
-On May 11, Arlington debuts an alternate finish line at the 1/16 pole.
+On May 11, Arlington debuted an alternate finish line at the 1/16 pole.

-In 2016, Arlington debuted the Arlington Racing Club, an ownership group with the goal to garner interest in thoroughbred ownership.
+The track once again became Arlington International Racecourse in 2013.
+In 2016, Arlington debuted the Arlington Racing Club, an ownership group with the goal of garnering interest in thoroughbred ownership.

 Reality television

-On May 14, 2010, Lee DeWyze, a citizen of Mount Prospect, Illinois, and a contestant on American Idol, performed a concert at Arlington Park for approximately 41,000 fans.
-Also on May 14, Arlington is featured in an episode of Undercover Boss where Churchill Downs Inc. CEO Bill Carstanjen goes to Arlington and Calder Race Course.
+On May 14, 2010, Lee DeWyze, a resident of Mount Prospect, Illinois, and a contestant on American Idol, performed a concert at Arlington Park for approximately 41,000 fans.
+Also that day, the track was featured in an episode of Undercover Boss where Churchill Downs Inc. CEO Bill Carstanjen went to Arlington and Calder Race Course.

 A year later, on May 14, 2011, Haley Reinhart, of Wheeling, Illinois, also made the top 3 on American Idol.
-She, like DeWyze, had a hometown concert at the track for nearly 30,000 of her own fans and supporters.
+She, like DeWyze, had a hometown concert at Arlington Park for nearly 30,000 of her own fans and supporters.

 Pioneers in racing

-Arlington was the first track to install a public-address system and employed the pioneering race caller Clem McCarthy to describe the action.
-It added the first electric totalizator which allowed a credible tote board and decreased time between races, in 1933.
+In addition to hosting the first-ever million-dollar horse race, Arlington was the first track to install a public-address system and employed the pioneering race caller Clem McCarthy to describe the action.
+It added the first electric totalizator which allowed for a credible tote board and decreased time between races, in 1933.
 In 1936 it added a photo finish camera.
 It introduced the first electric starting gate in 1940 and the largest closed-circuit TV system in all of sports in 1967.
 In 1971, Arlington held the industry's first commercially sponsored race—the $100,000 Pontiac Grand Prix.
-On July 4, 1976, Arlington hosted the first races on a Sunday in Illinois.
+On July 4, 1976, Arlington hosted the first Sunday horse races in Illinois.

-While Arlington is credited in some circles with the introduction of trifecta wagering in 1971, the New York Racing Association first offered the bet a year earlier as "The Triple".